- Communities Secretary announces £3.2 million of emergency funding to help rough sleepers to self-isolate

 The funding will be available to all local authorities in England and will reimburse them for the cost of providing accommodation and services to those sleeping on the streets to help them successfully self-isolate.

 It is in addition to the £492 million committed in 2020 to 2021 to support the government’s ambition to end rough sleeping in this Parliament, a £124 million increase in funding from the previous year.
-This forms part of £643 million in funding to tackle homelessness and rough sleeping over the next four years.
+This forms part of £643 million in funding announced at budget to tackle homelessness and rough sleeping over the next four years.

 This initial emergency response funding will ensure swift support is offered to people who are unable to self-isolate, such as those staying in night shelters or assessment hubs, as well as people who are currently sleeping rough.